ryanbarillosofficial/foss-app-stores/README.md

 # FOSS App Stores
-A Magisk module that installs the following FOSS App Stores into the system:
+A very simple Magisk module that installs the following FOSS App Stores into the system:

 - Aurora Store
 - F-Droid
+- F-Droid Privileged Extension